seapath/ansible/inventories/providers/abb/README.md

 To use them, they can be copied in the `files` directory at the root of ansible.

 > The raw image disk can be converted to qcow2 format.
 The disk_extract variable has to be set to false.

+In a cluster, the deployment playbook wants a qcow2 file.
+The conversion is needed and can be done with `qemu-img convert`

 ## Prerequisite